kaelzhang/bot-state-machine/README.md

 # bot-state-machine

-The server-ready Finite state machine for chat bot, which
+The server-ready FSM (Finite State Machine) for chat bot, which

 - Supports to define custom commands with options
 - Supports simplified command options